kevinsogo/compgen/docs_src/TUTORIAL.md

 This is a tutorial on how to prepare problems from scratch using KompGen.
-We'll work through preparing the [NOI.PH 2019 Finals Practice Round](https://hackerrank.com/contests/noi-ph-2019-finals-practice) together, and while doing so, we'll go over many of the features of KompGen that you'll use during problemsetting.
+We'll work through what I did to prepare the [NOI.PH 2019 Finals Practice Round](https://hackerrank.com/contests/noi-ph-2019-finals-practice) together.
+(I prepared all the problems except Bato Bato Split.)
+While doing so, we'll go over many of the features of KompGen that you'll use during problemsetting.

 I'll assume you have `kg` installed in your system.
 You can check this by typing `kg` in the termiinal, which should pop up a message like this:
 ```bash